fasibio/micropuzzle/Readme.md

 Inside this file you can configure with logic fragment have which url to load the content. [example](/config/frontends.ini)

 ## Configure your frontend scarlett
-with `--publicfoder` (or over Environment `MICROPUZZLE_PUBLICFODER`) you can set the folder where to find root index.html template
+with `--publicfolder` (or over Environment `MICROPUZZLE_PUBLICFODER`) you can set the folder where to find root index.html template
 Inside this folder you can use normal html, css, js with should be global there.

 [take a look here](/public/index.html)